Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 Medicare Advantage and Nursing Facility Care

 Medicare Advantage plans must cover SNF care at least as well as Original Medicare.
-Some advantages:
+Some perks include:

-- No 3-day stay requirement (some plans waive this)
+- No 3-day stay rule (some plans waive it)

 - Lower coinsurance than Original Medicare

-Some Medicare Advantage Special Needs Plans (SNPs) are designed specifically for people who live in nursing facilities.
+Some Medicare Advantage Special Needs Plans (SNPs) are built just for people who live in nursing facilities.

 Planning Ahead

-The key to managing long-term care costs is planning before you need care:
+The key to long-term care costs is to plan before you need care:

-1. Understand what Medicare covers (and doesn't) 2.
-Consider long-term care insurance while you're healthy 3.
-Research Medicaid rules in your state 4.
-Discuss options with family early 5.
-Consult an elder law attorney for estate planning
+1. Know what Medicare covers (and what it does not) 2.
+Look at long-term care insurance while you are healthy 3.
+Learn the Medicaid rules in your state 4.
+Talk with family early 5.
+Meet with an elder law attorney for estate planning

 Getting Help

-Understanding the intersection of Medicare, Medicaid, and long-term care is complex.
-A licensed Medicare advisor can help you understand your coverage options and plan for the future.
+Medicare, Medicaid, and long-term care can be hard to sort out.
+A licensed Medicare advisor can help you understand your options.
+They can also help you plan for the future.

 Ready to Find Out What You Could Save?